Unified.to

 How to troubleshoot unhealthy webhooks

-Webhooks are a useful tool for getting real-time notifications about changes to the data you care about.
-When something goes wrong, however, it is usually indicative of an issue with the connection rather than the webhook itself.
-In these situations, we will mark the webhook or connection as unhealthy.
+Webhooks are a powerful tool for getting real-time notifications about changes to the data you care about.
+When something goes wrong, however, we will mark those webhooks as unhealthy.
+This guide explains how to diagnose and troubleshoot unhealthy webhooks at Unified.to.

 Before you begin